mmmorfa/FL_Model1/README.md

    - Load the desired DQN Model 1 and Model 2 from the `Trained_Models` folder.

 3. **Set Evaluation Parameters**:
-   - Modify the evaluation period by adjusting the `while` loop condition in `agent_evaluate_system.py` and the `NUM_VNF_REQUESTS` variable in the global section of the selected environment.
+   - Modify the evaluation period by adjusting the `while` loop condition in `agent_evaluate_system.py` and the `NUM_VNF_REQUESTS` variable in the "VNF Generator GLOBALS" section of the selected environment.

 4. **Run Evaluation**:
    - Execute `agent_evaluate_system.py` to evaluate the selected node and generate performance plots.